mojaloop/documentation/docs/community/standards/invariants.md

 ### 7. Internet-based API service hub is not a “message switch.”
 #### Notes:
 1. The service hub provides real-time API services for participants to support retail credit-push instant transfers.
-    1. API services such as ID-to-participant look-up, transaction agreement between participants, submission of prepared transfers, and submission of fulfillment advice.
+    1. API services such as address resolution, transaction agreement between participants, submission of prepared transfers, and submission of fulfillment advice.
 2. Auxiliary API services for participants are provided to support onboarding, position management, reporting for reconciliation, and other non-realtime functions not associated with transfer processing.
 3. All messages are validated for conformance to the API specification; non-conforming messages are actively rejected with a standardized machine-interpretable reason code.

-### 8. The hub exposes asynchronous interfaces
+### 8. The hub exposes asynchronous interfaces to participants
 #### Notes:
 1. To maximize system throughput.
 2. To isolate leaf-node connectivity issues so they don't impact other end-users.